 Who Wins the Trophy here?

 If we have to provide a definitive winner, WooCommerce will take the trophy home.
-It’s greatly because of the limitless features that it offers to the users.
+It’s significant because of the limitless features to the users.
 In addition to this, most of its features are free.

-There are many restrictions included in ThriveCart, which is why it could not qualify as the best.
+There are many restrictions included in ThriveCart, so it could not qualify as the best.

 And who wants to be limited?